Big 12 welcomes BYU, UCF, Cincinnati and Houston - WHIZ News

 “Today’s news confirms what we have said all along regarding our status as a power conference,” Aresco said.
 “The irony that three of our schools are being asked to take the place of the two marquee schools which are leaving the Big 12 is not lost on us.
 Our conference was targeted for exceeding expectations in a system that wasn’t designed to accommodate our success.”

 After identifying its primary expansion targets last week, the Big 12 moved quickly to make it happen.
-The four schools had previously been vetted and were among 11 interviewed by the league in 2016 when it considered expansion before staying at 10 teams.
+The four schools were among 11 interviewed by the league in 2016 when it considered expansion before staying at 10 teams.

 Bowlsby described that process five years ago as “a voyage of exploration,” but said the decision by Texas and Oklahoma to leave prompted renewed consideration of available options.
 He also said the league could someday be open to further expansion.